Bed Bugs Exterminator

 Professional remedies are meant to kill every single bed bug, nymphs, and their eggs.
 This stops the cycle and ensures the problem doesn't come back.

 Are Bed Bugs Difficult To Kill?

 Imagine a bug that's even more hearty than a cockroach, and you've got yourself a bed bug.
 These creatures can go a whole year without indulging in a single meal.

 Think you'll get rid of them just by washing your bedding?
 Think again.
 They can survive any temperature between freezing and 122F.
 The high heat setting can help keep populations under control, but they won't get rid of bed bugs entirely.

 Vacuuming can also help, but you'll need to get your baseboards, behind your headboard, and into your mattress, frame, and furniture to make a significant impact.
 You'd need to do all of these things regularly to have any impact at all, as missing even one bug ensures the problem will come right back.

 They're evolving to resist most over-the-counter pesticides.
 Most home remedies, such as mothballs, don't have any impact on bed bugs at all.
 Rubbing alcohol, another common home remedy, only gets rid of about half of your infestation.
 And foggers are more likely to make you and your family sick than they are to kill bed bugs.

 Professional treatment prevents all these problems.
 They get rid of the total bed bug infestation while protecting the health of your family members and pets.
 Why does it take a professional?
 Because we've got access to highly-regulated pest-control products most homeowners can't get on their own, as well as the training to use them safely and effectively.

 What City Has The Most Bed Bug Infestations?

-According to Terminex, Philadelphia is the most bed-bug-infested city in the country.
+According to Terminix, Philadelphia is the most bed-bug-infested city in the country.